 Whether your aches are sparked by the weather or something else, these three steps can help you feel better.

 A songwriter once noted “Part of where you are going is knowing where you are coming from.”
 The same can be said when it comes to understanding the health of your joints.
-“Most assume the pain is from arthritis; however, there are variable types and severity of arthritis as well as other joint-related problems.” says Dr. Cameron Ledford of Kanas City Joint Replacement.
+“Most assume the pain is from arthritis; however, there are many other joint related problems that can cause joint pain and stiffness.” says orthopedic surgeon, Matthew Cullen, DO of Belton Regional Medical Center.
 “Attending a simple doctor’s appointment with a joint specialist can help clarify the problem and help you get an individualized plan to help improve those aches and pains.”

 Load up on foods rich in:

 - Omega-3 fatty acids.
 Think salmon and nuts to curb inflammation.

 - Vitamin K. Make meals that feature greens, such as spinach, kale, and cabbage, for their pain-soothing properties.

 - Vitamin C. Add color to your diet with juicy oranges, sweet red peppers and tomatoes, and other C-rich foods to halt cartilage loss (and resulting pain) that comes with arthritis.

 Avoid foods high in omega-6 fatty acids, such as corn oil, which may trigger painful inflammation.
 Also swap refined grains for whole grains.
 Some research suggest that refined grains may have an inflammatory effect, whereas high-fiber whole grains may help reduce inflammation.